mike34a/chronowars/README.md

 Rules :
 * You and your opponent each will place 4 token, only on your own color.
-* You can then move your tokens, still on your own color, either by one tile diagonally, or two tiles by jumping over an opponnent token.
+* You can then move your tokens, still on your own color, either by one tile diagonally, or two tiles by jumping over an opponent token.
-* Use your and your opponnent tokens to form shapes in order to earn points, reach 15 points to win the game
+* Use your and your opponent tokens to form shapes in order to earn points, reach 15 points to win the game
 * The player who completes the shape earns the points corresponding to it
 * A single tile cannot be use to be part of two shapes in a single turn (e.g, ooo being a shape, a player forming oooo will only complete one shape)